-The Brown case involved the enforceability of an arbitration provision in a stockbroker agreement of which the Plaintiffs - an elderly couple where the husband was legally blind and thus unable to read - said they were unaware.
+The Brown v.
+Wells Fargo Bank case involved the enforceability of an arbitration provision in a stockbroker agreement of which the Plaintiffs - an elderly couple where the husband was legally blind and thus unable to read - said they were unaware.
 The broker’s expert witness testified that it would be contrary to accepted industry practice to require an investment professional to read aloud a customer agreement or arbitration provision or attempt to explain the document before the customer signed.
 Investment professionals are usually not licensed attorneys and he opined that it would be a mistake that they should be compelled to interpret contracts for prospective customers.
-By doing so clients could misinterpret words and phrases or brokers might leave out essential terms.
-The Court dismissed these concerns but was careful to point out that its conclusion does not require that an investment professional read or explain their initial agreement to prospective customers.
+By doing so they could misinterpret words and phrases or leave out essential terms.
+4 The Court dismissed these concerns but was careful to point out that its conclusion does not require that an investment professional read or explain their initial agreement to prospective customers.

 recommendation, one Judge in Santa Barbara County, California recently relied heavily on the holding in Brown to invalidate an arbitration provision.
 So, despite the lack of a requirement to read and explain the terms of an agreement with a customer, courts seem more willing to rule that the failure to do so as a fiduciary dealing with a customer who is vulnerable will invalidate the arbitration provision.

-If confronted with a customer who is or through conversation and observation could soon be considered vulnerable, best practices dictate that you should consult your compliance department.
+If confronted with a customer who is or through conversation and observation could soon be considered vulnerable, consult your compliance department.
 If advised to read or otherwise review and explain the legal provisions in the new account documents(most notably the arbitration provision), document the efforts made in this regard.
-The best protection in the case of a later customer complaint or a FINRA regulatory inquiry is to have the customer sign a document which sets forth the measures taken by the investment professional to disclose and explain such provisions in a manner the customer understood at the time.
-In the event that you are advised by your firm not to prepare such a document, an e-mail or letter to the customer confirming your efforts(approved by the firm) or a diary entry would also offer protection.
+The best protection in the case of a later customer complaint or regulatory inquiry is to have the customer sign a document which sets forth the measures taken by the investment professional to disclose and explain such provisions in a manner the customer understood at the time.
+In the event that you are advised by your firm not to prepare such a document, an e-mail or letter to the customer confirming your efforts(approved by the firm) would also offer protection.